 You can buy accessories from the after-sales service, from specialist retailers or online.

 Note: The accessories may deform when they become hot.
 This does not affect their function.
 Once they have cooled down again, they regain their original shape.

 Inserting accessories

-The cooking compartment has five shelf positions.
 The shelf positions are counted from the bottom up.